-At best, the output power of your device will have a marked impact on your stress level--at worst, it could mean the difference between charging a device and not.
+At best, the output power of your device will have a marked impact on your stress level; at worst, it could mean the difference between charging a device and not.
 Be sure to match your needs to your amps (a 2.1 amp USB port will charge an iPad more efficiently than the 1.3 amp port), and your use to your watts.

 This year, we found a crucial new challenge in wading through the tech specs of the solar chargers.
 Some manufacturers report the total amperage output of both ports combined, while others report the max amperage of each port, such that you add them together to get a more significant total amperage output (these companies are under-selling themselves by not making it c that their devices have more amps available!).
-This means that some panels report 2.1A max, so that if you plug in two devices, they will split the power.
+This means that some panels report 2.1A max so that if you plug in two devices, they will split the power.
 Others say a 2.1A max, but what they mean is that one port will give you 2.1 and the other will provide you 1A, and they can charge at that amperage at the same time.
 That is the sign of a robust device--but read the specs carefully, because it is hard to tell!

 An important practical consideration here is how many bright and sunny daylight hours you expect to enjoy--and, realistically, how many of those hours you can have your solar charger out soaking up some rays.
 Will you be in the Alaska Range in the summer where daylight is abundant but storm cycles are too?
 Will you be in the rainy Pacific Northwet (not a typo) where the sky is frequently shrouded in the rain clouds?
 In these cases, you may want a fast-charging, powerful panel with high wattage to charge your devices in a hurry, to take full advantage for those special moments when the sunlight peeks out from behind the clouds.

-Or, perhaps you live in the desert where it is always sunny and dry but you have to carry your weekend's water supply on your back, so weight is at a premium.
-A smaller panel will likely suffice, if you're able to set it out in full sun for a more extended amount of time.
+Or, perhaps you live in the desert where it is always sunny and dry, but you have to carry your weekend's water supply on your back, so weight is at a premium.
+A smaller panel will likely suffice if you're able to set it out in full sun for a more extended amount of time.

 This year, the more significant question has become: do I want a charger with an integrated battery, a kit with a folding panel and a battery, or just a panel?
 Increasingly, our reviewers feel that getting a small, efficient battery for weekend trips in the backcountry is the way to go, instead of a small panel or an integrated battery/panel device.
 The integrated chargers are full of false promises and heartbreak.
 The compromise of the integrated chargers fails to produce a "Jack-of-all-Trades," but certainly makes them "Masters-of-None."
 Panels, on the other hand, are great for extended expeditions or long road trips.
 And most panels will charge that little battery for weekend trips.
-Our favorite answer is either getting a kit with a folding design and included proprietary battery or buying one of our top-rated options and an external battery separately.
+Our favorite answer is either getting a kit with a folding design and included a proprietary battery or buying one of our top-rated options and an external battery separately.

 Types of Portable Panels